Ilanko365/CODSOFT/README.md

 A visually appealing and functional online store design.
 The focus is on improving product discovery and enhancing shopping experiences.

 **Highlights:**
-- Home, Product Listing, Product Detail, and Search screens
+- Home, Product Listing, and  Product Detail
 - Categorized layout with search functionality
 - Clean and conversion-focused interface